nh-server/Kurisu/cogs/assistance-cmds/hardware/modding.hardware.md

 * You have enough experience soldering (if applicable),
 * You have enough experience using powertools (if applicable).

 Would you rather have a professional repair your console?
-Google for repair shops near you, or alternatively see a list of trusted repairers and modders here: https://pastebin.com/FAiczew4.
+Or are you looking to buy a pre-modded console?
+Google for repair shops near you, or alternatively see [a list of trusted repairers and modders here](https://pastebin.com/FAiczew4).